Pigment Ink vs. Dye Ink: What Is the Best Ink for Card Making?

 Green Fields Pigment Ink Bundle

-One of the significant benefits of pigment-based ink is that it is waterproof.
-This means that you can use it to print on fabrics for outdoor clothing, packaging labels that need to withstand high levels of moisture, and more.
-Another benefit is that they are more water-resistant than dye inks.
-The ink will "bead" up when overlaying an area with water instead of sinking into the fibers like dye-based inks would do.
-This means you won't have to worry about ink bleeding when printing on cardstock paper or cardboard items.
+Another benefit to using pigment inks is that they are more water-resistant than dye inks.
+The ink will "bead" up when you overlay an area with water instead of sinking into the fibers like dye-based inks would do.
+This means you won't have to worry about the ink bleeding when printing on cardstock or cardboard items.

 Uses of Pigment Inks In Paper Crafting

 What makes pigment ink pads a must-have for paper crafters?
-Not only are they versatile, but they can also be used in a wide range of DIY crafting projects: from handmade cards to scrapbook pages to personalized t-shirts!
+Not only are they versatile, but they can also be used in a wide range of DIY crafting projects: from handmade cards and scrapbook pages to personalized t-shirts!
 Yes, you read that right!
 These water-based inks can be used to stamp gorgeous and unique designs on different types of fabric such as cotton, canvas, and linen.

 Here are 9 things you should know about Altenew’s line of pigment-based inks!